Bipolar disorder in children: Psychotherapy

-Psychological treatment for PBD can take on several different forms such as psychoeducation, psychotherapy, and alternative treatments.
-One form of psychotherapy is psychoeducation, in which children with bipolar disorder and their families are informed, in ways accordingly to their age and family role, about the different aspects of bipolar disorder and its management including causes, signs and symptoms and treatments.
+Psychological treatment for PBD can take on several different forms, such as psychoeducation, psychotherapy, and alternative treatments.
+Psychoeducation is where children with bipolar disorder and their families are informed, in ways appropriate to their age and family role, about the different aspects of bipolar disorder and its management, including causes, signs and symptoms, and treatments.
 Similarly, family-focused therapy (FFT) is therapy for both individuals with PBD and their caregivers, in which families take part in communication improvement training and problem-solving skills training.
 Group therapy aims to improve social skills and manage group conflicts, with role-playing as a critical tool.
 Another type of therapy used in individuals with PBD is chronotherapy, which helps children and adolescents form a healthy sleep pattern, as sleep is often disrupted by PBD symptoms.
 Finally, cognitive-behavioral therapy (CBT) aims to give participants better understanding and control of their emotions and behaviors.

 Psychotherapy can be tailored to each individual and address needs that medication alone cannot to help improve lifestyle and functionality.
 Additionally, psychotherapy improves medication adherence.

-Alternative treatments are currently being developed for pediatric populations with PBD in which medication and psychotherapy has proven to be ineffective.
+Alternative treatments are currently being developed for pediatric populations with PBD in which medication and psychotherapy have proven to be ineffective.
 Currently, interventions involving dialectical behavioral therapy (DBT) are being explored due to the focus on mindfulness and distress tolerance skill building.
-According to the APA, studies have shown that DBT may lead to decreased suicidal ideation compared to typical psychosocial treatments.
-Nutritional interventions are also currently undergoing further research along with other lifestyle modifications including exercise and proper sleep habits.
+According to the APA, studies have indicated that DBT may lead to decreased suicidal ideation compared to typical psychosocial treatments.
+Nutritional interventions are also currently undergoing further research along with other lifestyle modifications, including exercise and proper sleep habits.

 Prognosis

 Bipolar disorder is a chronic condition that requires lifelong care and treatment.
 Without proper treatment, PBD often has a poor prognosis.
-Chronic adherence to medication is often needed, with relapses of individuals reaching rates over 90% in those not following medication indications and almost 40% in those complying with medication regimens in some studies.
+Chronic adherence to medication is often needed, with relapse rates exceeding 90% among individuals not following medication recommendations and almost 40% in those complying with medication regimens in some studies.
 Other risk factors for poor outcomes of PBD and increased severity of symptoms are comorbid pathologies and early onset of disease.

 Children with PBD, especially early onset, are more likely to commit suicide than other children, as well as misuse alcohol and/or other drugs.
-Studies have shown that among adolescents with PBD, 44% report a lifetime suicide rate, twice as much compared to teens diagnosed major depressive disorder.
+Studies have shown that among adolescents with PBD, 44% report a lifetime suicide rate, twice as much compared to teens diagnosed with major depressive disorder.
 Children and adolescents with PBD are also at an increased risk for behavior that can result in incarceration.

 Hypomanic episodes in adolescents have been shown to not always progress into adult bipolar disorder.
 However, research surrounding PBD emphasizes the importance of early diagnosis of PBD for improved prognosis.